v-wang/unproductivity/README.md

 Whether you are in a classroom or sitting in the office, let MachMail be your premiere choice for slacking!

+Be sure to suggest a list of sites that you frequent in your slacking period, so we will add your favorites to your readling list!

 To get started, create a user and check out the tutorial to familariaze yourself with MachMails panic gestures.